tonetheman/raytracinginoneweekend/README.md

 ## ray tracing in WASM (on a weekend)

+- timing is 18-19 seconds for 200 scan lines

 - added missing constant for floats
 - added index.html and code there to load
 - seeing horrible performance but it works